 Paris is known as The “City of Love”.
 It is one of the most recognizable places on earth due to its iconic architecture.
 The famous Eiffel Tower standing high above the city, the wonderful bridges built above the river Seine, and the Gothic cathedral of Notre Dame.
-But would you recognize the Paris then in year 1900?
+But would you recognize Paris in the year 1900?

 These Paris Then And Now pictures prove that Paris was once even more beautiful than today.